HyShai/lastpass-pythonista/README.md

 1. save the encrypted blob locally
 2. save your accounts to the `keychain`

-The advantage to using the encrypted blob is that you account are not saved to the `keychain`.
+The advantage to using the encrypted blob is that your accounts are not saved to the `keychain`.
 Although the `keychain` is encrypted, there *may* be ways to access it from other apps.
 Please weigh the risks before using this.

 The advantage to using the `keychain` is that it is a bit faster and you are not prompted for the lastpass master credentials each time that the blob is opened.
 You should set [`keychain.set_master_password`][] for additional security.